g012/l65/README.md

 `id()`: return a new unique numeric identifier.

 `stats`: a table of statistics regarding the build:
- * `cycles`: the total 6502 cycle count of the program, considering no branch is taken and no page is crossed.
+ * `cycles`: the total 6502 cycle count of the program, assuming no branch is taken and no page is crossed.
  * `used`: the total ROM bytes actually used by the program.
  * `unused`: total empty ROM space.
  * `resolved_count`: number of symbols resolved during resolve phase.